Pastoral Care

 Homework

 We know that homework is a dreaded word in most households, particularly for children with specific learning differences likely exhausted from the school day.
 At Fairley House, we reduce the homework load and remove the pressure of deadlines.
-We simplify homework into bite-sized pieces of work, and we encourage older children showing sufficient progress to be independent and self-reliant to complete the homework set.
+We simplify homework into bite-sized pieces of work, and we encourage older children showing sufficient progress to be independent and self-reliant in completing any set homework.

 PSHEE and Circle time